abrargreen22gmailcom/Weather-App-React/README.md

 - Weather API
 - Project Description

-## This project allows users to search for a city and view its current weather information, including temperature, humidity, minimum and maximum temperature, weather conditions, and a corresponding weather icon.
+## This project allows users to search for a city or location and view its current weather information, including temperature, humidity, minimum and maximum temperature, weather conditions, and a corresponding weather icon.

 Getting Started